Korzer420/LoreMaster/Rando_Readme.md

 ### Real Journal Rando
 - Colo 3 and the shade statue in Hall of Gods are affected by Cursed Reading.
 - LoreMaster increases the chance to see Menderbug drastically, making randomized Menderbug way less tedious.
-Also this mod prevents Menderbug from fleeing and the player from killing them.
-You will be granted the items, once you hit them with your nail.

 ### More Doors
 - The "Master Key" isn't able to open the doors placed by this mod.
 Instead it will show you at which location the key is.